DeRozan's 36 points fuels Spurs past Lakers 133-120

-LeBron James finished with 35 points, 11 assists and eight rebounds for Los Angeles.
+James finished with 35 points, 11 assists and eight rebounds for Los Angeles, but was held to four points and no rebounds in the fourth quarter.
+James bristled when told Bertans and Poeltl were not players anyone expected would beat the Lakers.

+"Why not," James said.
+"Why wouldn't you think they could beat you?
+They're NBA players.
+They made big shots.
+Bertans made big shots.
+He made four 3s in the fourth quarter."

+The Spurs' young posts combined to score 23 points in the final quarter, with Poeltl finishing with 14 and Bertans 13.

+"We really clicked with our second unit," Poeltl said.
+"We had so much fun together out there playing.
+I sure found my spots there."

-San Antonio got 14 points each from Patty Mills and Jakob Poeltl off the bench, and Davis Bertans added 13 points.
-The Spurs' bench outscored the Lakers' 52-26 in winning the season series 3-1.
+The Spurs' bench outscored the Lakers' 52-26, including 14 from Patty Mills, in winning the season series 3-1.

-Kyle Kuzma added 27 points and Lonzo Ball had 13 points and 11 assists for the Lakers.

-Los Angeles led by as many as 15 points but was outscored 32-13 early in the fourth quarter and fell behind 121-114.
+Los Angeles led by as many as 15 points, but was outscored 32-13 beginning early in the fourth quarter and fell behind 121-114.

+"We can't give our foot off the gas," Lakers forward Kyle Kuzma said.
+"I think we did that a little bit in the fourth slowing down a little bit.
+Defensively, we obviously need to do better."

+Kuzma finished with 27 points and Lonzo Ball had 13 points and 11 assists for the Lakers.

 DeRozan had 11 points in the fourth quarter and San Antonio was 4 for 7 from beyond the arc in its comeback.